 3.2.5.1.
 When Issued.
-The probability of hurricane/tropical storm conditions shall be issued in tabular form at regularly scheduled tropical cyclone public advisory and tropical cyclone forecast/advisory times, and when public advisories are issued.
+The probability of hurricane/tropical storm conditions shall be issued in tabular form at regularly scheduled tropical cyclone public advisory and tropical cyclone forecast/advisory times.
 These probabilities will generally be carried for all named storms in the Atlantic Basin1 within 72 hours of forecasted landfall.
 In addition, TPC/NHC may issue probabilities for tropical depressions forecast to become named storms and be a threat to land within 72 hours.
 When a tropical cyclone is forecast to track parallel to a coastline, maximum values over water points should be included, and the tropical cyclone public advisory should state that the highest probabilities are over water.
 The 72-hour cumulative probabilities of less than 5 percent are not included in the transmitted probability tables.

 3.2.5.2.
 When Computed.
 The probabilities, which are based on the official forecast track, should be issued when the 72-hour forecast position approaches the coast and should be carried in advisories until the storm makes landfall.
 Two conditions in which probability information should not be issued are: (1) the hurricane/tropical storm has made landfall and is not expected to reemerge over water and/or (2) the computed probability values are not significant.
-TPC/NHC may discontinue issuance of probabilities earlier if other factors arise, such as difficulties with evacuation orders, etc. At the discretion of the hurricane forecaster, probabilities need not be listed for sites where the tropical storm or hurricane would likely be over land or less than tropical storm strength at the time it would affect the site.
+At the discretion of the hurricane forecaster, probabilities need not be listed for sites where the tropical storm or hurricane would likely be over land or less than tropical storm strength at the time it would affect the site.
 TPC/NHC may include a brief explanation of probabilities in the advisory.